PakMichael/Tetris/README.md

 # Tetris
-A simple game of tetris using C++ and OpenGL
+A simple game of tetris using C++ and OpenGL.

+Use CMake to build